 8.3.9.
-The NCAA will notify the institution's director of athletics and/or their designee of the final outcome of a student-athlete's drug-testing case.
-It is the institution's responsibility to inform the student-athlete of the final outcome.
+The NCAA will notify the institution's director of athletics or their designee of the final outcome of a student-athlete's drug-testing case.
+It is the institution's responsibility to inform the studentathlete of the final outcome.

 8.3.10.
 Appeal decisions are final.
 In the event new information related to the student-athlete's responsibility for testing positive becomes evident, the institution may request CSMAS to re-open the appeal.
 The chair of the appeal panel will determine if the new information is relevant, or is material information that could not have reasonably been ascertained prior to the hearing.
 CSMAS may request additional information of the institution or consultants.
 8.3.11.
-The NCAA may release the results of a student-athlete's final positive test to the involved institution's conference office upon the approval of the institution.
+The NCAA may release the student-athlete's test results to the involved institution's conference office upon the approval of the institution.